On Second-Order Statistics of the Log-Average Periodogram for Gaussian Processes: Discussion

-The obtained covariance formula (\ref{rescov}) reveals that the variance of the log-average periodogram is inversely proportional to the number of averaged frequencies, i.e., $\text{Cov}(Y_j^*,Y_j^*)\approx \phi^{(1)}(m/2) \approx 2/m$, where $\phi^{(1)}$ denotes the trigamma function.
-For $j\neq j^\prime,$ the covariance of two components of the log-average periodogram is of the order $\text{Cov}(Y_j^*, Y_{j^\prime}^*)= \mathcal{O}\{ \text{tr}(\bar{\bm{\Omega}}_{j,j^\prime}/m^2)\}=\mathcal{O}\{\log(p)^2p^{-2\alpha}\}$ for $p\to \infty$.
-For $m=1$, the Taylor expansions are not necessary and our results correspond to the exact covariance formula for the log-periodogram derived by \citet{ephraim2005second} up to a factor of $1/2$. \citet{ephraim2005second} used the discrete Fourier transform to define the periodogram, which implies that the spectral components are complex Gaussian distributed.
-When the discrete Fourier transform is used, the spectral components are real-valued Gaussian distributed, resulting in simpler calculations and the additional factor.
-The derivation of the covariance expression (\ref{rescov}) can also be performed using the discrete Fourier transform, resulting in the same formula but without the $1/2$ factor.
+The obtained covariance formula (\ref{rescov}) shows that the variance of the log-average periodogram is $\psi(m/2) [1+o(1)]$ where $\psi$ is the trigamma function, and the covariance of two different components of the log-average periodogram is of the order $\mathcal{O}[\log(k)^2k^{-2\alpha}]$ for $k{\to} \infty$ and $m$ fixed.
+For $m{=}1$ our results match those of \cite{ephraim2005second} up to a factor of $0.5$ due to the use of the discrete cosine transform.
+The derivation of (\ref{rescov}) with the discrete Fourier transform results in the same formula without the $0.5$ factor.
 Finally, we conjecture that a similar formula could be derived for Gaussian time series with only positive semidefinite covariance matrices by carefully handling the quadratic forms involving the degenerate Gaussian distribution and using generalized matrix inversions.